MKP-WEBDEV/LBCODE/README.md

 # LBCODE
-Used by MKP-WEBDEV &amp; LB CODE.
+This repository is used by MKP-WEBDEV &amp; LB CODE.